 The Capital Requirements Directive IV ("CRD IV") is an EU legislative package that contains prudential rules for banks, building societies and investment firms.
 Most of the rules in the legislation have applied since 1 January 2014.

-These rules have been adopted into UK regulation following the end of the Brexit transition period.
+These rules form part of UK domestic law following the end of the Brexit transition period.

-CRD IV is made up of the:
+CRD IV is made up of:

-- Capital Requirements Directive (2013/36/EU), which must be implemented through national law; and - Capital Requirements Regulation (575/2013) ("the CRR"), which applies to firms across the EU.
+- the Capital Requirements Directive (2013/36/EU); and - the Capital Requirements Regulation (575/2013) ("the CRR").

-CRD IV is intended to implement the Basel III agreement in the EU.
+CRD IV was designed to implement the Basel III agreement in the EU.
 This includes enhanced requirements relating to: